tharun634/cocoindex/examples/multi_format_indexing/README.md

 python main.py
 ```

+## Data Attribution

+The example data files used in this demonstration come from the following sources:

+### PDF Documents
+- **ArXiv Papers**: Research papers sourced from [ArXiv](https://arxiv.org/), an open-access repository of electronic preprints covering various scientific disciplines.

+### Image Documents
+- **Healthcare Industry Dataset**: Images from the [vidore/syntheticDocQA_healthcare_industry_test](https://huggingface.co/datasets/vidore/syntheticDocQA_healthcare_industry_test) dataset on Hugging Face, which contains synthetic document question-answering data for healthcare industry documents.
+- **ESG Reports Dataset**: Images from the [vidore/esg_reports_eng_v2](https://huggingface.co/datasets/vidore/esg_reports_eng_v2) dataset on Hugging Face, containing Environmental, Social, and Governance (ESG) reports.

+We thank the creators and maintainers of these datasets for making their data available for research and development purposes.

 ## About ColPali
 This example uses [ColPali](https://github.com/illuin-tech/colpali), a state-of-the-art vision-language model that enables:
 - Direct visual understanding of document layouts, tables, and figures